Guided implant surgery for safe, predictable, and

 position for a functional tooth.

-I place my implants via guided surgery because it is so efficient.
+Finally, we place implants via guided surgery because of efficiency.
 With guided surgery, all the planning and "back and

-forth" with drilling, angulation, and depth is all figured out before the
+forth" with drilling, angulation, and depth is determined before the

-patient appears for surgery.
+patient presents for surgery.
 Most guided implant surgeries are completed in

-less than 30 minutes in my office for single teeth.
-A full arch of implants may
+less than 60 minutes in our office for single teeth.
+Several simultaneous implants may

 make your dental implant experience safer, more predictable and easier.

 An example of a surgical guide for a guided implant surgery